RitchieLab/dnanexus/sequencing/vcf_gen_lof/Readme.md

 <!-- dx-header -->
-# Annotate VCF File (DNAnexus Platform App)
+#  (DNAnexus Platform App)

-Use a variety of tools to annotate a sites-only VCF
+Subset a VCF from vcf_annotate based on the given annotations to get a sites-only VCF of loss-of-function variants.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see